EmilHakala/MultiplayerSnakeGame/README.md

 # MultiplayerSnakeGame
-A math project.
+A school project.
 Control player 1 with arrows.
 Control player 2 with WASD.